Abstract-Foundation/examples/session-keys/README.md

 1. **Wallet Connection**: Users can connect their wallet using the Abstract Global Wallet SDK.

-2. **Session Creation**: Once connected, users can create a session key with specific permissions:
+2. **Session Creation**: After connecting, users can create a session key with specific permissions:
    - Time-limited access (24 hour expiry)
    - Limited to specific contract interactions (NFT minting)
    - Maximum fee limits for transactions